Dilepton production from moaton quasiparticles

-We cannot {\it a priori} drop higher mass dimension terms when constructing a full effective field theory (EFT) of a moat regime.
+{\it A priori}, we cannot drop higher mass dimension terms when constructing a full effective field theory (EFT) of a moat regime.
 Thus our model in Eq.~\eqref{eff_lag} only caricatures an EFT about the global minimum of the dispersion relation \footnote{If higher derivative terms dominate with negative coefficients, then even if $Z >0$, it is possible that $E(p)$ about $p=0$ is a local minimum, but that the global minimum of $E(p)$ is at $p\neq0$.}, valid when $\langle (\partial_i \vec{\phi})^2\rangle \ll M^4$ and $\langle (\vec{\phi})^2\rangle \ll M^2$.
-We cannot rule out additional local minima \footnote{This occurs, e.g., for a roton, where $p = 0$ is the global minimum, but there is a local minimum for one or more $p_{\rm roton} \neq 0$.}; however, we show below that the dominant effects stem from field configurations at the global minimum, as in Refs. \cite{Pisarski:2020gkx, Pisarski:2021qof,Rennecke:2023xhc}.
-For simplicity we work in the symmetric ($\langle \vec{\phi}\, \rangle = 0$) regime.\\
+We cannot rule out additional local minima \footnote{This occurs, e.g., for a roton, where $p = 0$ is the global minimum, but there is a local minimum for one or more $p_{\rm roton} \neq 0$.}; however, the dominant effects stem from field configurations at the global minimum, as in Refs. \cite{Pisarski:2020gkx, Pisarski:2021qof,Rennecke:2023xhc}, which our model captures.
+For simplicity, we work in the symmetric ($\langle \vec{\phi}\, \rangle = 0$) regime.\\

 {\bf Dilepton production.} At leading order in $\alpha = e^2/4 \pi$, the dilepton production rate is proportional to the photon self energy $\photonSelfE^{\mu \nu}$ \cite{McLerran:1984ay}: